quikdb/quikdb-nodes-contract/smart-contract/README.md

 - ✅ **Cleanup & Safety** - Handles existing test data gracefully
 - ✅ **Blockchain Explorer Links** - Provides verification links for all contracts

+### Upgrade Features

+The upgrade system provides seamless contract updates:
+- ✅ **Proxy Addresses Preserved** - Users continue using the same addresses
+- ✅ **Data Integrity** - All storage contracts and data remain unchanged
+- ✅ **Zero Downtime** - Upgrades happen atomically
+- ✅ **Version Tracking** - All upgrades are logged in `deployments/upgrades.json`
+- ✅ **Rollback Support** - Previous implementations can be restored if needed
+- ✅ **CREATE2 New Implementations** - Deterministic addresses for new logic contracts

+**Upgrade Process:**
+1. Deploy new implementation contracts with incremented salt
+2. Upgrade all proxies to point to new implementations
+3. Verify upgrades completed successfully
+4. Update deployment records with new implementation addresses

+**What gets upgraded:** Logic contracts (NodeLogic, UserLogic, ResourceLogic, Facade) **What stays the same:** Proxy addresses, storage contracts, all user data

 ### Blockchain Explorer Integration

 After deployment and validation, you'll receive direct links to verify contracts on: